kotelnikov/mgos_telegram/README.md

 Property | Description
 ------------ | -------------
 `telegram.token` | This property stores your telegram token represented by the string.
 If you don't have your own token yet, you can find the information how to get it here https://core.telegram.org/bots#creating-a-new-bot
-`telegram.acl` | This property stores the Access list (ACL) represented by string, containing an array of the user/group IDs.
-Pay attention, the correct group must be represented with mines prefix, see the second element in the example above.
-If ACL list will be empty, or message arrived from the user or chat id witch will not in the ACL, all such messages will be ignored by the library.
-If you don't know how to get your own chat_id, you can "ask" the Bot `@myidbot` (just subscribe for the Bot and then sent him the command `/getid`)
+`telegram.acl` | This property stores the Access list (ACL) represented by string, containing an array of the chat/group IDs.
+Pay attention, the correct group id must be represented with mines prefix, see the second element in the example above.
+If ACL list will be empty, or message arrived from the chat/group id not in the ACL, all such messages will be ignored by the library.
+If you don't know how to get your chat/group id, you can "ask" the Bot `@myidbot` (just subscribe for the Bot and then sent him the command `/getid`)
 `telegram.echo_bot` | This property switches on/off the echo mode.
 Pay attention this mode is enabled by default^so in work scenarios you have to turn it to "false".
 In case you want to play with library you don't have to write absolutely any code in your `init.js` or `main.c` for just checking the library functionality as parrot.
 Just leave this option as "true" and don't write any other code.
 But relevant ACL must be present anyway, otherwise all received messages will be ignored

 ### mJS (restricted Java Script engine) usage